slowjams/Pro-ASP.NET-Core/z12-Understanding Middlewares.md

    endpoints.MapGet("/secret", SecretEndpoint.Endpoint);
 });
 ```
-if you run the application by debugging, you will see the debuggerOne only breaks once (that's how `endpoints.MapGet` executes onece to register endpoints), but debuggerTwo runs every time for a new request, which is executed by EndpointMiddleware middleware, you get the idea when you look at the source code.
+if you run the application by debugging, you will see the debuggerOne only breaks once (that's how `endpoints.MapGet` executes onece to register endpoints), but debuggerTwo runs every time for a new request (of course, the url need to match "/", which means when the application starts by default), which is executed by EndpointMiddleware middleware, you get the idea when you look at the source code.

 The reason of why the word `Endpoint` is chosen is because `End` means it is the last point that the request can go, for example, if you do: